Tapeworms are intestinal parasites that are shaped like a tape measure. A parasite is an animal or plant that lives inside another animal or plant.

 Taking a medicine that kills the tapeworm is normally enough to ensure that the body will remove the tapeworm in stools.
 Medicine is now advanced enough that surgery is often not necessary.

 However, the drugs are highly toxic.
-If a tapeworm reaches the brain, surgery and medicine may be used together to remove the parasite.
+If a tapeworm reaches the brain, surgery and medicine

 There are several effective methods of preventing tapeworm infection, including: